BaiShuanghao/Prompt-based-Distribution-Alignment/README.md

 ## Acknowledgements

+Our style of reademe refers to [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning).
-Our code is based on [CoOp and CoCoOp](https://github.com/KaiyangZhou/CoOp), [DAPL](https://github.com/LeapLabTHU/DAPrompt/tree/main) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) etc. repository.
+And our code is based on [CoOp and CoCoOp](https://github.com/KaiyangZhou/CoOp), [DAPL](https://github.com/LeapLabTHU/DAPrompt/tree/main) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) etc. repository.
 We thank the authors for releasing their code.
 If you use their model and code, please consider citing these works as well.
 Supported methods are as follows:

 | Method                    | Paper                                         |                             Code                            |